What’s this all about, then?

 Do you have a studio?

 I most often work with clients at my home outside Seattle, WA.
 Alcove House is a beautiful, private space — many of the photos you see here were taken there.
-I also shoot in other gorgeous homes around the United States.
+I also shoot on location and in other gorgeous homes around the United States.
+Read more about that >

 What about hair and makeup?